Mukesh1765/Chat-App/README.md

 4. Submit a pull request with a clear description of your changes.
 5. Follow the ESLint rules defined in client/eslint.config.js.

-## License Information

-License not specified.
-Please contact the repository owner for licensing details.

 ## Acknowledgments

 This project utilizes the following open-source libraries: